gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/README.md

 ﻿# Modules

 The directory contains Gapotchenko.FX modules.
-The full list of modules is presented in the table below.
+The full list of the modules is presented in the table below.

 ## Table